Finding Beauty in Negative Spaces: Singles

 The album's lead single, "Fake It", deals with what Morgan perceived to be a lack of personal authenticity in modern society.
 In an interview with Revolt In Style, he stated that the song "was [partially] inspired by LA, some [of it] was inspired by my sister.
 She’s fifteen and she represents what I would consider kids of today, and what I feel kids of today are like.
 She cares more about Paris Hilton not wearing underwear than great artists. [...]
 If you don’t have people striving to be themselves, or to be creative, then ultimately people just burn.
 Concentrating on their physical appearance more than their personality."

 "Rise Above This" was written for Shaun's brother, Eugene Welgemoed, prior to the latter's suicide on 13 August 2007.
 According to Morgan, the song was written about an earlier suicide attempt by Eugene and was intended to bring him out of a depression.
 The song's guitar riff was influenced by the Smashing Pumpkins song "1979".

 For the album's third single, "Breakdown", Morgan stated that his relationship with Lee was "a very big part of the inspiration for that song."
 He further described the song as being "about not allowing yourself to be beaten down by what people say about you and kind of believing in yourself, and ultimately knowing that you’ll be better for it."

 The band's cover of "Careless Whisper" was reportedly borne out of a joke response to Wind-up's request that the band record a Valentine's Day song for iTunes.
 "None of us are big fans of Valentine's Day," Morgan elaborated, "so we decided to take the piss out of it, and we went with a love song...
 It's such an over-the-top dramatic song that we had to cover it.
 It's something we just did as a joke, and we did it for fun, and it became a single."

 Commercial performance

+RISA South Africa Gold plaque for the album "Finding Beauty in Negative Space" by Seether.

 The album debuted at number nine on the Billboard 200 chart in the US with 56,900 copies moved in its first week, and ended up being certified platinum by the RIAA in 2020 for selling an equivalent of 1 million units.
 It is also the band's only album to receive Gold certification in their home country of South Africa (certified by the RISA in May 2008).